Originally Published: December 2, 2017

 - For more help making #SaferChoices for your family, click here

-To make a contribution in support of my independent consumer goods testing and lead poisoning prevention advocacy work, click here.
+To make a contribution in support of the independent consumer goods testing and lead poisoning prevention advocacy work of Lead Safe Mama, LLC – click here.
 Thank you!